rockthethird/Bible-Study/Topics/Sanctification 101.md

 _6 necessary steps of true repentance:_

-Introduction:
+- Introduction

     - True repentance is a resourceful change of mind that results in turning to God and away from sin

     - Confession alone is not repentance

 1. Sight of sin